univention/ox-connector/docs/ox-connector-app/architecture.rst

 object's it processed for later reference (i.e., for retrieving the *internal ID*)

-The database files is located at :file:`/var/lib/univention-appcenter/apps/ox-connector/data/listener/ox-connector.db`.
+The OX Connector stores its database file at :file:`/var/lib/univention-appcenter/apps/ox-connector/data/ox-connector.db`.
-The table is named `old`.
-Administrators are highly advised to use the CLI the App provides to manipulate this database, see :ref:`app-cli`.
+The database contains a table named ``old``.
+Use the command-line interface that the app provides to modify this database.
+For more information,
+see :ref:`app-cli`.

-When the :term:`Listener Converter` updates groups in OX App Suite, the request to the :term:`SOAP API` must include the internal ID of all group members.
+When the :term:`Provisioning Consumer` updates groups in OX App Suite, the request to the :term:`SOAP API` must include the internal ID of all group members.
 The connector would need to ask the database of OX App Suite for the *internal ID* of each group member, involving network requests and database queries.
 To speed